comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### /app/name
 This page lets the player to name their character.
 If you click `Name!`, you will go to the next step `/app/choose-race`.

+### /app/choose-race
+This is the first step to set up a character.
+This api describes four races, including elf, dwarf, halfling, and human.
+For example, if the user chooses elf, the `/app/elf/` updates character table with race elf and redirects to `/app/class/`.

 ## Story background and Encounter 1